ecmnet/MAVGCL/README.md

 - Display of basic vehicle information (online), like mode, battery status, messages and sensor availability
 - XY Analysis for selected key-figures
 - MAVLink inspector
-- Display of parameter set
+- Display of current parameter set
 - Map viewer of global position and raw gps data with option to record path (cached)
 - 3D Analysis of selected key figures
 - Import of selected key-figures from PX4Log